 Do you miss those times, compared to now?

-No not really I think digital has made things more easier but people don’t know how to control it so most creative professions are struggling are because they don’t know how to reign digital in.
+No, not really I think digital has made things more easier but people don’t know how to control it so most creative professions are struggling are because they don’t know how to reign digital in.
 Record companies are worried there not making money, everyone’s worried that copyright is getting infringed constantly.
 It’s quite hard to control your own work as much as you could years ago.
 Also its kind of destroying the mystic of rock and roll a bit because rock and rolls built of mythology, I’ve said before I wouldn’t want David Bowie Instagraming his breakfast every day I’d like to think he lived on mars and had moon dust in a morning.
 I didn’t like to think he just went to Budgens and bought himself a bagel.
-They just need to reign it in and stop doing this and create a bit more mystery about it, that was our job I felt that was our job to help to create the mythology of rock and roll and I think largely we succeeded.
+They just need to reign it in and stop doing this and create a bit more mystery about it, that was our job, I felt that was our job to help to create the mythology of rock and roll and I think largely we succeeded.
 Then bands have tried to destroy it ever since digital came out.

-How was Ian Curtis as a person?
+Going back to Joy Division, how was Ian Curtis as a person?